 The US Geographic Survey (USGS) describes the impact of this earthquake as follows:

-At least 16 homes and seven buildings damaged, some roads damaged by landslides, power and water outages reported in the Calama area.
+At least 16 homes and seven buildings damaged, landslides blocked roads and power and water outages occurred in the Calama area.

 Based on scientific estimates by the USGS, the risk of high fatalities for this earthquake is classified at level GREEN (low).
 They expect an 90% likelyhood of between 0 and 1 fatalities.